ChintanVachhani/dropbox-prototype/README.md

    ```
    - **Note :**
       - Server started @ 'localhost:8000'.
-      - Make sure 'mysql' & 'mongoDB' are running on your machine.
+      - Make sure 'mysql' are running on your machine.

 ####2.
 Run the Client - localhost:3000
    ```